 There are several ways in which an email autoresponder improves customer experience.

 - Personalization: It’s a great way to send tailored messages that correspond with a contact’s preferences.
-According to the Smarterhq Privacy report, 72% of consumers claim that they will ONLY engage with marketing messages that are tailored to their interests.
+According to the Smarterhq Privacy report, 72% of consumers claim that they will only engage with marketing messages that are tailored to their interests.
 Hence the importance of personalizing your emails.

 - Relevancy: It helps you send emails that correspond to existing customer data.
 For instance, you’re not going to want to send dog food promotions to someone who doesn’t own a dog.
-This would go some way towards explaining why 66% of consumers unsubscribe from emails because they aren’t relevant.
+This would go some way toward explaining why 66% of consumers unsubscribe from emails because they aren’t relevant.

 - Timeliness: You can ensure that a message reaches a contact within a specific timeframe, without you being there to hit send.
+And customers receive immediate assistance, which enhances brand perception.

 The birthday email